frett27/Ada-Synthetizer/doc/architecture.md

 ```

-Synthetizer rely on a driver object, which is used in sound output.
+Synthetizer rely on a sound driver access object, which is used in sound output.
 The driver implementation is platform specific, and needs to be allocated and closed outside the synthetizer life cycle use.

 The synthetizer `Open` , ask for a driver properly opened, and typical buffer size and number, used for playin and ahead of playing preparation.
 The buffer ring is needed to lean the processing time to create the merge of all sounds.
 Prepare buffer used the ring to merge oscillators in a buffer result passed to the play sound buffer task.

+Since v0.1.5, the synthetizer can also capable to play ahead of time, see the "AHead of Time playing" topic below.

 ### Buffer considerations

 Introducing buffer create a jitter between the play and command sent.
 Main objective in the tuning is to choose the proper buffer size to reduce the jitter time and preserve the real time behaviour of the play.
-If the buffer is too small, the preparing buffer task will probably
+If the buffer is too small, the preparing buffer task will probably not have the proper time to finish, causing 'tick' or 'claq' in the sound playing.

 ### Jitter choosing

 Sound subsystem may also have its own buffer for rendering.
 And we have to discover the buffer to preserve the timing.

 ### Voices